coolpandadev/react-wyt-pro/README.md

 React-based Mobile Responsive front-end app for the 'What You Think?'
 Yahoo Fantasy Basketball Trade Tool Opinion Aggregator app.
 **To access the backend repository, please click this [link](https://github.com/stanley-tarce/wyt-rails)**
 ## Important!
-*To access the app, you must have a Yahoo account currently playing in the NBA Fantasy (specifically within a League with an Active Roster).
+*To access the full-functionality of the app, you must have a Yahoo account currently playing in the NBA Fantasy (specifically within a League with an Active Roster).
 We use real data to create and compare stats of the players.

-Alternative solution would be clicking the following links:*
+Otherwise, you may click on the below Trade Links to see how a guest user will view and use the shareable trade link:*

 ### Live/Demo